 The Squat Toilet

-You’re in a bathroom and you’ve checked all the stalls, and they are all squat toilets.
+You’re in a bathroom and you’ve checked all the stalls.
+To your dismay, they are all squat toilets.
 What do you do?
 Honestly, I was terrified of squat toilets the first time I saw one, but it’s really not THAT bad.
 In fact, it’s actually fairly easy to use.
 The hardest part is trying to maneuver your clothing.
 First, you hike up the bottoms of your pants so that they are up to your knees.
 The floors are almost always wet, so you don’t want them to touch the ground.
 Then, you pull down your pants and squat.
 It’s that simple.
 No, you won’t pee on yourself.
 No, you won’t miss and hit the floor.
 No, you won’t fall over, unless you’ve been drinking in which case you’re screwed.

 Like the western toilet, you can’t throw toilet paper in it, and you have to flush with a bucket.
 Although, I once saw automatically flushing squat toilets in Malaysia.
 That’s high class squatting right there.
 Regardless of the flusher, once you’ve used one, they all seem super simple.
 Always check all of the stalls, as sometimes there is one western style toilet among the squats.